Solar power is hot these days. Whether you are living on the grid or off the grid. It's reliable compared to other options such as wind power.

 Countries have developed such weapons because they leave an area's infrastructure and population untouched.
 But, they destroy any electronic equipment with a microchip.

 This means everything from automobiles to computers.
 Even radio equipment and small electronics.
+Batteries should be safe.
 Depending on the source and magnitude, the EMP may or may not effect electronics.

 A solar flare, for instance, could overload and destroy the national grid.
 But it would not be powerful enough to overwhelm electronic devices.